zouzias/zouzias.github.io/about.md

 permalink: /about/
 ---

-Hi there, my name is Anastasios Zouzias and I am currently a postdoctoral researcher at IBM Research Zurich.
-I obtained my PhD from the Computer Science department at the University of Toronto.
+Hi there, my name is Anastasios Zouzias and I work as a researcher at [IBM Research Zurich](http://www.zurich.ibm.com/).
+I obtained my PhD from the [Computer Science department](http://web.cs.toronto.edu/) at the [University of Toronto](http://www.utoronto.ca/).

 ### More Information